z390development/z390/doc/reference/zCICS/zcics_app_prog_guide.md

 ## Assembler EXEC CICS command syntax

-There is no formal definition of an EXEC CICS command in any IBM Manual.
+There is no formal definition of an EXEC CICS command in any IBM CICS(r) Manual.

 These assembler syntaxes are currently supported.